Wear My Kiss: Commercial performance

 "Wear My Kiss" debuted and peaked at number seven on the UK Singles Chart for the issue dated 6 March 2010, with sales of 38,209.
 It became the group's third consecutive top ten single and eighteenth top ten single overall.
 Sweet 7 also became the first Sugababes album since Taller in More Ways (2005) to produce three top ten singles.
 The song debuted and peaked at number nine on the Irish Singles Chart, becoming the Sugababes' ninth top ten single in Ireland.
 "Wear My Kiss" debuted at number four on the Scottish Singles Chart for the issue dated 6 March 2010.
 The song debuted and peaked at number 47 on the Czech Singles Chart, where it charted for eight weeks.
-It was less successful on the Slovakian Singles Chart and peaked at number 73.
+It was less successful on the Slovak Singles Chart and peaked at number 73.
 The song's commercial performance throughout Europe allowed it to appear on the European Hot 100 Singles chart, where it peaked at number 27.